What is servicing?

 Main dealers tend to offer more than one means of paying for services.
 The Ford Protect Premium Plan, for example, relates to new cars – and those yet to require a first service - and incorporates a single payment which covers servicing for up to three years.
 Ford suggested this option cuts long term expenditure.

 Ford Protect Service Assure, in contrast, requires fixed monthly instalments that spread the cost of servicing.
-The manufacture claimed this helps motorists budget and protects against inflation.
+The manufacturer claimed this helps motorists budget and protects against inflation.

 Alternatively, Peugeot Just Add Fuel is an all-inclusive finance plan.
 The fixed monthly instalments cover the cost of the vehicle itself plus its: servicing, insurance, excise duty (road tax), warranty, and roadside assistance for the duration of the contract.